 The speech in question was given in Brussels, Belgium, lending credibility to the notion Obama revealed his true beliefs on governance before a more sympathetic European audience, and the comment subsequently slipped past the radar of American news media sources.

-No audio clues immediately challenge the clip’s veracity.
-One major red flag, however, is a cutaway: between the first and second portions of the short statement, the camera panned out over the audience before centering back on Obama’s face.
+No audio clues immediately challenged the clip's veracity, but one major red flag was a video cutaway: Between the first and second portions of the short statement, the camera panned out over the audience before centering back on Obama's face, indicating different portions of something had been spliced together.

 Leaders and dignitaries of the European Union; representatives of our NATO Alliance; distinguished guests: We meet here at a moment of testing for Europe and the United States, and for the international order that we have worked for generations to build.